 From video games to professional 3D work, a graphics card is an essential piece of kit for those who want to push their computers to the next level of graphics rendering.
 Unfortunately, as is usually the case with adding extra hardware to a computer, graphics cards come with their own sets of problems and issues.
-This makes it frustrating for users who aren’t very experienced with graphics cards and how to diagnose errors.
+If your graphics card is not working, it can be frustrating, especially for those who aren’t experienced with graphics cards and how to diagnose errors.

 Loud Fan Sounds

-When you boot up software that uses 3D graphics (or even when you boot up the computer!), you might hear what sounds like a small jet aircraft taking off within the PC.
+When you boot software that uses 3D graphics (or even when you boot up the computer!), you may hear what sounds like a small jet aircraft taking off within the PC.
 This is the telltale sound of one of your system fans going into overtime.
-If this fan is the one on your graphics card, it might be a sign that something’s not quite well with it.
+If this fan is the one on your graphics card, it may be a sign that something’s not quite well with it.

-Sometimes you’ll be using your PC normally when the screen goes black for a few seconds.
+Sometimes you’ll be using your PC normally when the screen will go black for a few seconds.
 When it returns, you’ll be informed that the video drivers have crashed and had to be restarted.
 This won’t crash your whole PC but can be very annoying if it happens frequently.

 Sometimes you won’t see any visual clues at all!
 A graphics card gone bad can simply decide to stop working and not display anything.
 You’ll have to resort to integrated graphics or a cheap “throwaway” graphics card to see if it’s your card or your monitor acting up.
 If it works with either of those, it’s most likely your graphics card at fault.